microsoft/fast/specs/typography/typography.md

 ## Design

-The default type ramp uses a selection of values from [Microsoft Fluent Design](https://www.microsoft.com/design/fluent).
+The default type ramp uses a selection of values from Microsoft Fluent Design.

 ![](./images/type-ramp.png)

-Note the "Ramp ID", which is used to select the desired size.
-This ramp is centered around the base type size to associate the relative sizes between content.
+Note the "Ramp ID", which is used to apply the desired size.
+This ramp is built around the base type size to associate the relative sizes between content.
 For instance, your main body text uses the `base` size.
 You may want a caption to be smaller than that, so you use `-1`.
 You want your [headings](./headings.md) to be larger, so you use one or more of the `+` sizes.

 This is more declarative than using an index position to reference the sizes, like `7` if this ramp is numbered from the top or `3` if numbered from the bottom.
 It also allows the sizes that you use to be related to each other rather than at other arbitrary points on the ramp.
-For example, three levels of headings above body text are `16px`, `20px`, and `28px` instead of jumping all the way to `60px` at the top and skipping the middle.
+For example, three levels of headings above body text are `16px (+1)`, `20px (+2)`, and `28px (+3)` instead of jumping all the way to `60px (+6)` at the top and skipping the middle.
 You can add additional sizes at the top and bottom if necessary.

 *Note that these are just examples and nothing about any particular usage of a type size is prescribed by the underlying ramp.
-See further typography specs for other systematic ways to apply the sizes.*
+See further typography specs for other systematic ways to apply the ramp sizes.*

 Type style variables can be added at any point in the DOM.
 Generally they would be created globally for consistent application throughout your app or site, or they could be overridden or added for a single section of a page.